Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How can I get a card without a personal guarantee?

+- Negotiate.
 If you’ve been a long-time customer with your bank, you may be able to negotiate a card without a personal guarantee.
 Your chances are improved significantly if you have an excellent payment history, great business financials and low debt.
 Some banks may waive the personal guarantee after you’ve had the card for a few years or if you’ve built up your business credit.

 If you don’t want to get a business credit card with a personal guarantee, your choices are narrowed to corporate gas cards, prepaid business cards and cards that don’t report to the personal credit bureaus.